Edward Charles Pickering: Career and research

 In 1882, he started his appeals for international variable star observations.
 This was met with opposition, but eventually such a cooperation was realized in the Variable Star Section of the British Astronomical Association and the American Association of Variable Star Observers (AAVSO).
 Pickering had a good relationship with the AAVSO and received a gold paper knife with precious stones.

 In 1882, Pickering developed a method to photograph the spectra of multiple stars simultaneously by putting a large prism in front of the photographic plate.
 Using this method, Pickering and his team captured images of over 220,000 stars.
-This immense amount of photographic research has provided scientists for decades with a seemingly endless library containing the history of every visible star's movements.
-It is said that this research weighs 120 tons due to the size of photographic plates.
+Over the following decades, this technique was used to produce a catalog recording every visible star's movements.
+At the time of his death, the total weight of the photographic plates produced by his research was reported in his obituary as exceeding 120 tons.

 He also, along with Williamina Fleming and Annie Jump Cannon, designed a stellar classification system based on an alphabetic system for spectral classes that was first known as the Harvard Stellar Classification and became the basis for the Henry Draper Catalog.

 In 1896, Pickering published observations of previously unknown lines in the spectra of the star ζ-Puppis.
 These lines became known as the Pickering series (or the Pickering–Fowler series) and Pickering attributed them to hydrogen in 1897.
 Alfred Fowler gave the same attribution to similar lines that he observed in a hydrogen-helium mixture in 1912.
 Analysis by Niels Bohr included in his 'trilogy' on atomic structure argued that the spectral lines arose from ionized helium, He^{+}, and not from hydrogen.
 Fowler was initially-skeptical but was ultimately convinced that Bohr was correct, and by 1915 "spectroscopists had transferred [the Pickering series] definitively [from hydrogen] to helium."
 Bohr's theoretical work on the Pickering series had demonstrated the need for "a re-examination of problems that seemed already to have been solved within classical theories" and provided important confirmation for his atomic theory.

-Pickering is credited with making the Harvard College Observatory known and respected around the world.
-It continues today to be a well-respected observatory and program.
+Pickering is credited with making the Harvard College Observatory known around the world.
+It is still considered today to be a well-known observatory and program.